The Online Learning Experience at Storywriting School

 Q&A with Dr. Joem

-At the end of each quarter, Storywriting School hosts an online writing party.
-This is free to those who took a course during that quarter.
-In this online party, we discuss have games, discussions, and live chats.
+At the end of each quarter, Storywriting School hosts an online writing event.
+This is free to Storywriting School's students.
+In these online events, we have writing games, discussions, and live chats.
 It's our chance to socialize after getting our writing work done.